RealityBending/Calendar/README.md

 **Autumn equinox** *(2024 September 22 - Sunday)*.
 Coming of the **Dark Nights** and **Autumn**.
 Beginning of the school year.
 Fires are lit (no electricity).
 [Wreaths](https://en.wikipedia.org/wiki/Do%C5%BCynki) symbolizing the successful readiness for the year to come.
+We go on a walk and collect materials to create along the way the *Winter Woman* doll, that will stay in the lab until Risefest.

 ### Harvestday